Fluoxetine and brain injury

 Overall, fluoxetine’s impact on brain injury extends beyond simple symptom relief and may offer a novel therapeutic approach to enhancing recovery and improving outcomes for patients with brain injuries.

-See also Baclofen fluoxetine interaction
+See also Sibutramine fluoxetine interaction

 Understanding the Mechanism